• Skip to main content

 • Combine sour cream and cream cheese in a large mixing bowl.
 Beat with a hand mixer on medium speed until well blended and fluffy, 1-2 minutes.

-• Reserve 1 tbsp jalapenos, 1 tbsp bacon, and 1 tbsp green onions for garnish.
+• Reserve 1 tablespoon jalapenos, 1 tablespoon bacon, and 1 tablespoon green onions for garnish.

 • Add the remaining jalapenos, bacon, and green onions to the sour cream mixture, along with the lemon juice, garlic powder, salt, pepper, and 1 cup shredded cheese.
 Fold using a rubber spatula until well combined.